 Since the beginning of our project to develop the Waymaker courseware, assessment design has been a key area of focus and dialog with faculty.
 The mastery approach calls for using assessments as a tool for learning, not just measurement, and allowing multiple attempts on graded assessments as well as providing formative assessments is critical to this.
 Faculty expressed a great deal of concern, however, that allowing multiple attempts would lead to students “gaming the system.”
 Would students simply take a quiz without studying in order to view answers or receive feedback, and then pass on the second attempt?

-Our assessment design includes various measures to protect quiz integrity, such as randomized quiz questions and answers.
+Our assessment design includes various measures to protect quiz integrity, such as randomized quiz questions and answers and large question pools.
 One of these measures, developed with faculty input, is the quiz results design.
 Students receive immediate results and useful feedback, including which questions they answered correctly and incorrectly and which concepts to review in order to continue learning.
 However:

-- Students are not shown the correct answers, so that they cannot copy them down and share them.
+- Students are not shown the correct answers on assessments graded for accuracy, so that they cannot copy them down and share them.

-- Students are not reminded of which answer they selected, so they cannot guess and determine the correct answer by process of elimination.
+- Students are not reminded of which answer they selected on graded assessments, so they cannot guess and determine the correct answer by process of elimination.

 NOTE: Students can view the results page only after completing the quiz and cannot return to the results page once they close it.

 This is what students see on the quiz results page after they submit their answers:

 - Their score